1993 Nigerian presidential election: Aftermath

 There were a series of violent protests in July in the south-west region following the annulment.
 It is estimated that security forces killed over 100 people while quelling riots.
-The Igbo population in Lagos were also reported to have fled to the eastern region as the tension was palpable.
+The Igbo population in Lagos were also reported to have fled to their states in the eastern region as the tension was palpable.
 There was international condemnation of the annulment: the United Kingdom, United States and European Union suspended aid to Nigeria, and the Commonwealth condemned the annulment.
 The military government however accused foreign governments of meddling in its affairs and attempting to destabilize the country.
 Former military rulers Olusegun Obasanjo and Muhammadu Buhari, as well as ten other former generals – as part of the Association for Democracy and Good Governance – issued a joint statement demanding the removal of Babangida from power.

 In the aftermath of the election, the government proscribed or shut down media houses, and arrested journalists.
 The government issued decrees preventing court cases on the annulled election.
 NEC's activities were terminated.

 In early August, Abiola flew to London and Washington to seek international support for his presidency – he subsequently returned in 24 September.
 There was another wave of civil unrest in the south-west, with banks and businesses shutting down.
 Babangida was pressured by the Defence Council to stick to the handover date, and he therefore resigned on 26 August.
 The country was ruled by an Interim National Government headed by Ernest Shonekan, with Sani Abacha, a confidant of Babangida, serving as Defence Minister.